How can I open a process?

 Navigation window

-At the top of the navigation window, choose whether you want to view shared or published processes.
-Shared processes are all listed below each other without being divided into categories.
-This is because shared processes are temporary in nature.
-Once they can be published, they will be neatly placed in a process structure.
+Shared and submitted for approval processes are all listed below each other without being divided into categories.
+Shared processes are temporary in nature.
+As soon as they are "publishable", they will be neatly placed in a folder structure.
 Search the list for the process you want to open and click on it.
 The process will appear on the screen.

 Overviews